Combining Cross Entropy and MADS methods for inequality constrained global optimization: Description of and Cross Entropy algorithms

 \subsection{The Cross Entropy method for continuous optimization}

 The Cross Entropy method was introduced by Rubinstein in 1997 in the context of a minimization algorithm for estimating probabilities of rare events \cite{Ru97}.
 Later, it was modified to solve combinatorial optimization problems \cite{CE-Ru-Kr} and then in 2006 to solve continuous problems \cite{CE-Ru-Kr-SP}.
 The main idea of this method is as follows.
 First, each optimization problem is transformed into a rare event estimation problem called associated stochastic problem (ASP).
-For instance, the deterministic problem (1) is transformed into:
+For instance, the deterministic problem (1) is transformed as the minimization of the expectation:

-where $\textbf{X}$ is a random vector.
+where $\textbf{X}$ is a random vector and $I_{\{f(\textbf{X}\leq \gamma\}}$ is the indicator function.
 Then, this ASP is tackled efficiently by an adaptive algorithm.
 This algorithm constructs a sequence of solutions which converging to the optimal solution of the ASP.
 The CE method is composed of two iterative steps: \begin{itemize} \item generation a sample of random data according to a density of probability; \item density parameters update thanks to the data sampled to create a new sample in the next iteration. \end{itemize}